List of heads of state of Malta

 This article lists the heads of state of Malta, from independence as the State of Malta in 1964 to present.

-From 1964 to 1974, Malta was a Commonwealth realm and its head of state under the Constitution of Malta was the Queen of Malta, Elizabeth II – who was also simultaneously the Queen of the United Kingdom and the other Commonwealth realms.
+From 1964 to 1974, Malta was a Commonwealth realm and its head of state under the Constitution of Malta was the queen of Malta, Elizabeth II – who was also simultaneously the queen of the United Kingdom and the other Commonwealth realms.
 She was represented in Malta by a governor-general.
-Malta became a republic within the Commonwealth after constitutional amendments in 1974, and the position of monarch and governor-general were replaced by the President of Malta who is indirectly elected.
+Malta became a republic within the Commonwealth after constitutional amendments in 1974, and the position of monarch and governor-general were replaced by the president of Malta who is indirectly elected.

+See also History of Malta, Timeline of Maltese history, list of monarchs of Malta and list of governors of Malta.

 Queen of Malta (1964–1974)

 The succession to the throne was the same as the succession to the British throne.

-Governors-General of Malta
+Governors-general of Malta

-The Governor-General of Malta was the representative of the monarch in Malta and exercised most of the powers of the monarch.
-The Governor-General was appointed for an indefinite term, serving at the pleasure of the Monarch.
-After the passage of the Statute of Westminster 1931, the Governor-General was appointed solely on the advice of the Cabinet of Malta without the involvement of the British government.
-In the event of a vacancy the Chief Justice served as Officer Administering the Government.
+The governor-general of Malta was the representative of the monarch in Malta and exercised most of the powers of the monarch.
+The governor-general was appointed for an indefinite term, serving at the pleasure of the monarch.
+After the passage of the Statute of Westminster 1931, the governor-general was appointed solely on the advice of the Cabinet of Malta without the involvement of the British government.
+In the event of a vacancy the chief justice served as Officer Administering the Government.